 Eau Claire, WI 54703

-Foot and nail care clinics for the community are offered three times a year - in February, June and October.
+Foot and nail care clinics for the community are offered twice a year – in October and April (note: the April clinic may change to another spring month, so please check back).
 During a clinic nurses will assess your foot and nail health and determine areas that need attention.
 Appointments range from 20 to 60 minutes depending on the level of care required.
 The clinic will be supervised by a nurse practitioner, certified in foot and nail care.

 Who should attend

 People with problem feet are encouraged to attend this FREE community foot and nail care clinic.
 If you have diabetes-related foot concerns, or have difficulty caring for your own feet, you should attend this clinic.

 How to schedule an appointment

 We ask that you schedule an appointment with us before you attend the free foot and nail care clinic.
 Appointments will open about 2-3 weeks before the clinic date.
 To schedule your appointment please call 715-836-3636 or toll free 1-866-893-2423.